egberts/egberts.github.io-src/content/articles/bind9-dnssec-root.md

-Title: Bind9 DNSSEC Root
+Title: Bind9 DNSSEC Root Server
 status: published
 Date: 2020-01-28 16:14
-Modified: 2020-03-04 18:00
+Modified: 2020-06-06 18:05
 tags: bind9, dnssec
 category: research
 summary: Setting up Root DNSSEC for internal use

 How to set up a Root ("`.`", or top-level) DNSSEC for white-lab use.
+This article is also good for setting up a custom-selected TLD for private home use (such as DNSSEC'ized '.local').

 WHY DO THIS?
 ============
 My air-gapped (no Internet) white-lab DNS infrastructure needs a DNSSEC for internal testing.

 White-Lab Description
 ---------------------
-White-lab has its own IPv4/v6 subnet, nameservers, as well as its own DHCP, Kerberos, web, messaging, SMTP, IMAP4, and various other servers.
-DNS records are populated with these servers' host address and name.
+White-lab has its own Internet infrastructure with IPv4/v6 subnet, DNS nameservers, as well as its own DHCP, Kerberos, web, messaging, SMTP, IMAP4, and various other servers.
+DNS records are populated with these servers' host names and IP addresses.

 To support a full-featured DNS for such a standalone white-lab network, it must maintain its own cloned set of 13 Root DNS servers.

 Furthermore, this white-lab needs integrity protection of its DNS records, hence it's time to activate DNSSEC on this private network.

 Integrity of a DNS network starts at the top of the DNS tree, which is Root Servers (or "`.`").

-Various DNS records also needs DNSSEC protection like `SSHFP`, `IPSECKEY`, `CERT`, `DKIM`, and `TLSA`, to name a few:  These records have public keys.
-Public Key too needs that proper DNS protection from against DNS spoofing, misdirection, cache poisoning.
+Various DNS records also needs DNSSEC protection like `SSHFP`, `IPSECKEY`, `CERT`, `DKIM`, and `TLSA`, to name a few:
+These DNS RDATA records have accompanying public keys.
+Public Key too needs that proper DNS protection from against DNS spoofing, misdirection, and cache poisoning.

-I'm most familiar with ISC Bind 4.8 to 9.15 (and some 10 betas), so familiar that I wrote a complete Python parser to read in the entire configuration of ISC Bind syntax from version 4.8 to 10.0, complete with documentations;  DNSSEC, not so much.
+I'm most familiar with ISC Bind 4.8 to 9.17 (and some 10 betas), so familiar that I wrote a complete Python parser to [read in the entire configuration of ISC Bind syntax](https://github.com/egberts/bind9_parser) from version 4.8 to
+10.0, complete with documentations;  DNSSEC, not so much.

-Hence this ongoing individual trial being documented here.
+Hence this ongoing individual trial are being documented here using ISC Bind 9.15.8.

-Of all the DNSSEC tools I've encountered, I've settled on ISC `delv` (which is essentially a `dig` replacement.
+Of all the DNSSEC utility tools I've encountered, I've settled on ISC `delv` (which is essentially a `dig` replacement.
 Also, I'm recreating the dnssec-analyzer.verisignlabs.com DNSSEC validation in Python as well.

-Working examples of DNSSEC are:
+Examples working command of DNSSEC are:

 ```bash
 dig @9.9.9.9 +dnssec +nocd +all egbert.net.